amor71/LiuAlgoTrader/docs/source/Backtesting.rst

     :align: left
     :alt: *backtester* streamlit start sample

-The browser-based UI supports two types on back-testing sessions:
+The browser-based UI supports two types of back-testing sessions:

 1. Re-running strategies for a specific trading session.
 Similarly to the command-line tool,
-2. Re-run strategies on a past date, **even if no past trading session took place on that date**.
+2. Re-running strategies on a past date, **even if no past trading session took place on that date**.
 This capability is not yet exposed on the command-line tool.

 **IMPORTANT NOTES**

-1. When selecting the "`back-test against the whole day`" option , **scanners** will be called w/ a `back-time` schedule (vs. real-time),
+1. When selecting the "`back-test against the whole day`" option , **scanners** will be called with a `back-time` schedule (vs. real-time),
 2. Scanners are expected to support running in `back_time` mode (see scanners section).
-3. The built-in scanner supports back-time mode - if no data exists in the database for that specific date, the framework would load OHLC data for all traded stock on the select date, and the day before.
-Please note that this process may take between long minutes to couple of hours (on-time) depending on your network connection & equipment.
+3. The built-in scanner supports back-time mode - if no data exists in the database for that specific date, the framework would download OHLC data for all traded stock on the select date, and the day before.
+Please note that this process may take between minutes to couple of hours (on-time) depending on your network connection & equipment.
-4. Instead of having the scanners trigger loading of data, it is advised to use the `market_miner` tool to pre-load data in off-hours before running a back-test session on a day without any data.
+4. Instead of having the scanners trigger downloading of data, it is advised to use the `market_miner` tool to pre-load data in off-hours before running a back-test session on a day without any data.

 To see an example of the tool, refer back to `liu quickstart` guide.

 Analysis using the browser based tool
 *************************************

-While the brwoser-based tool is less configurable than the command-line alternative, it does include a basic analysis tool for visualizng day-trading sessions.
-Select the `analyer` app on the app selector drop-box and enter a batch-id to visualize.
+While the browser-based tool is less configurable than the command-line alternative, it does include a basic analysis tool for visualizng day-trading sessions.
+Select the `analyzer` app on the app selector drop-box and enter a batch-id to visualize.

-IF you have used `liu quickstart` before, you should have the batch-id "2398380c-5146-4b58-843a-a50c458c8071" avaliable in your database.
+Id you have used `liu quickstart` before, you should have the batch-id "2398380c-5146-4b58-843a-a50c458c8071" available in your database.

 *backtester* for Swing-Trading
 ------------------------------

-Back-testing over large period of time, is simple to execute.
-Once run a new `batch-id` is generated, allowing analysis for the strategy behaviour.
+Back-testing over large period of time is simple to execute.
+Once it is run a new `batch-id` will be generated, allowing analysis for the strategy behaviour.

 Prerequisites
 *************
-1. Installed and configured Liu Algo Tradring Framework,
+1. Installed and configured Liu Algo Trading Framework,
-2. An exiting *tradeplan.toml* at the folder where the trader application is executed.
+2. An existing *tradeplan.toml* at the folder where the trader application is executed.
 For more details on how to setup the trade plan configuration file, see  `How to Configure` section.

 How-To Use
 **********